Yajiri/AWS/client/README.md

 ## Axios HTTP Library

 * [Documentation with Examples](https://github.com/axios/axios#axios)
-* Under ```services/Api.ts``` replace the baseURL with the OutputValue displayed upon stack creation when running the get-gateway-url.sh script.
+* Under ```services/Api.ts``` replace the baseURL value with the OutputValue displayed upon stack creation when running the get-gateway-url.sh script.

 ## Debug in VSCode with Chrome